Last updated: April 1, 2014

 Distracted driving news: At least 10 distracted driving bills greeted the Florida Legislature’s return in early April.
 Two measures that seek felony punishments for distracted drivers who kill or maim are advancing early in the session.

-State Sen. Maria Sachs has prefiled 2014 legislation that would make violators of Florida’s new text messaging law subject to primary enforcement.
+State Sen. Maria Sachs prefiled legislation that would make violators of Florida’s new text messaging law subject to primary enforcement.
 She used the bully pulpit of day 1 of the texting law to propose the enforcement upgrade, which would allow police to stop and cite violators for that reason alone.
 Sachs’ legislation is Senate Bill 322.
 A House version is HB 539.

 Bills that would bar drivers under the age of 18 from using cell phones and computers while behind the wheel have been filed for the 2014 session.
 House Bill 5 is a repeat of unsuccessful legislation filed in 2013 and 2012 by state Rep. Irving Slosberg.
 Joseph Abruzzo has the Senate version, SB 352.
-Slosberg, who filed two other distracted driving bills for 2014, lost a teenage daughter in a 1996 auto accident in which a young friend was behind the wheel.
+Slosberg, who filed several other distracted driving bills for 2014, lost a teenage daughter in a 1996 auto accident in which a young friend was behind the wheel.